Reactive Slip Control in Multifingered Grasping: Hybrid Tactile Sensing and Internal-Force Optimization: Method

 \begin{itemize}

-\item \textbf{Slip detection.} We integrate a slip-perception module and treat it as a black box in this study.
-High-bandwidth PzE streams are converted into short-window FFT features, fused with proprioceptive joint-torque estimates, then classified by a lightweight history-aware recurrent network that outputs a slip/no-slip cue with confidence \cite{DBLP:conf/aimech/AyralAG23}.
+\item \textbf{Slip detection.} We integrate a slip-perception module and treat it as a black box.
+High-bandwidth piezoelectric streams are converted into spectral features (short-window FFT), fused with proprioceptive joint-torque estimates, then classified by a lightweight history-aware recurrent network that outputs a slip/no-slip cue with confidence~\cite{DBLP:conf/aimech/AyralAG23}.

-\item \textbf{Contact estimation and model update.} In parallel, spatially resolved piezoresistive (PzR) arrays estimate contact locations and surface normals.
-Combined with joint configuration $\mathbf{q}$ and forward kinematics, these yield online updates of the grasp matrix $\mathbf{G}$ and hand Jacobian $\mathbf{J}(\mathbf{q})$, from which we extract a basis of the internal-force subspace $\mathcal{N}(\mathbf{G})$.
+\item \textbf{Contact estimation and model update.} In parallel, spatially resolved piezoresistive tactile arrays estimate contact locations and surface normals.
+Combined with proprioceptive joint configuration $\mathbf{q}$ and forward kinematics, these yield online updates of the grasp matrix~$\mathbf{G}$ and hand Jacobian $\mathbf{J}(\mathbf{q})$, from which we extract a basis of the internal-force subspace $\mathcal{N}(\mathbf{G})$.

-\item \textbf{Grasp correction.} Upon slip, the controller computes an internal-force update that increases normal components while preserving $\mathbf{G}\mathbf{f}_0= \mathbf{0}$ and respecting actuator limits via $\mathbf{J}^\top$.
+\item \textbf{Grasp correction.} Upon slip, the controller computes an internal-force update that increases normal components while preserving $\mathbf{G}\mathbf{f}_0= \mathbf{0}$.
 The corrective increase of internal force is $\Delta \mathbf{f}_0 \;=\; \alpha\, \mathbf{f}_0^\star$, where the \emph{force profile} \(\mathbf{f}_0^\star \in \mathcal{N}(G)\) is a normalized, dimensionless direction that specifies how the increment is distributed across contacts (and along their local directions), while the adaptive \emph{force intensity} \(\alpha\) sets the overall magnitude.
-In our experiments, considering implementation delays in the feedback loop, we directly set $\alpha$ to a hand-tuned high value that is known to stop slippage.

 \end{itemize}